 The system has REST API, as well as PowerShell command line interface, which enables scripting & automation (available locally; you need to set up PowerShell Remoting to enable execution of scripts remotely).

 Veeam Office 365 backup solution has no email notification capabilities since it cannot connect to an SMTP server.
 Given that it is an on-premise system that requires monitoring and maintenance we believe that the email notifications are a must.
-One way to implement the email notifications with Veeam O365 is to install Veeam Backup and Replication (VBR) server separately (licensing cost is approx. $400 per year for Starter edition).
-You will then be able to connect Veeam O365 agent software with VBR, which in turn can be connected to an SMTP server.
+One way to implement the notifications is to install Veeam Backup and Replication (VBR) separately (licensing cost is approx. $400 per year for Starter edition).
+You will then be able to connect Veeam O365 with VBR, which in turn can be connected to an SMTP server.

 Performance & Reliability